DaveSkender/Stock.Indicators/indicators/Beta/README.md

 ### Historical quotes requirements

 You must have at least `N` periods of quotes.
 You must have at least the same matching date elements of `historyMarket`.
 Exception will be thrown if not matched.
 Historical price quotes should have a consistent frequency (day, hour, minute, etc).
+See [the Guide](../../docs/GUIDE.md#historical-quotes) for more information.

 ## Response